LispCookbook/cl-cookbook/scripting.md

 SBCL stores the command line arguments into `sb-ext:*posix-argv*`.

-But that variable name differs from implementations, so we may want a library to handle the differences for us.
+But that variable name differs from implementations, so we want a way to handle the differences for us.

+We have `uiop:command-line-arguments`, shipped in ASDF and included in nearly all implementations.

-We also want to parse the arguments.
+That's good, but we also want to parse the arguments.

 A quick look at the [awesome-cl#scripting](https://github.com/CodyReichert/awesome-cl#scripting)